jupyterlab/jupyterlab/docs/source/developer/contributing.rst

 -  Use "enable" rather than "allow" to indicate what JupyterLab makes possible for users.
 Using "allow" connotes that we are giving them permission, whereas "enable" connotes empowerment.

+User Interface Naming Conventions
+'''''''''''''''''''''''''''''''''

+Documents, Files, and Activities
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+Files are referrred to as either files or documents, depending on the context.

+Documents are more human centered.
+If human viewing, interpretation, interaction is an important part of the experience, it is a document in that context.
+For example, notebooks and markdown files will often be referring to as documents unless referring to the file-ness aspect of it (e.g., the notebook filename).

+Files are used in a less human-focused context.
+For example, we refer to files in relation to a file system or file name.

+Activities can be either a document or another UI panel that is not file backed, such as terminals, consoles or the inspector.
+An open document or file is an activity in that it is represented by a panel that you can interact with.

+Element Names
+^^^^^^^^^^^^^

+-  The generic content area of a tabbed UI is a panel, but prefer to refer to the more specific name, such as “File browser.”
+Tab bars have tabs which toggle panels.
+-  The menu bar contains menu items, which have their own submenus.
+-  The main work area can be referred to as the work area when the name is unambiguous.
+-  When describing elements in the UI, colloquial names are preferred (e.g., “File browser” instead of “Files panel”).

+The majority of names are written in lower case.
+These names include:

+-  tab
+-  panel
+-  menu bar
+-  sidebar
+-  file
+-  document
+-  activity
+-  tab bar
+-  main work area
+-  file browser
+-  command palette
+-  cell inspector
+-  code console

+The following sections of the user interface should be in title case, directly quoting a word in the UI:

+-  File menu
+-  Files tab
+-  Running panel
+-  Tabs panel
+-  Single-Document Mode

+The capitalized words match the label of the UI element the user is clicking on because there does not exist a good colloquial name for the tool, such as “file browser” or “command palette”.

+See :ref:`interface` for descriptions of elements in the UI.

 The Jupyter Server Extension
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~